 - Enter the corrected figures on the return and/or schedules.

 - Line 28 Voluntary contributions from TC-40, page 3.
 You may add additional contributions on an amended return but cannot reduce the amount you have previously contributed.
 If you made previous contributions you must still reflect those contributions on this line and on TC-40, page 3.

 - Line 29 AMENDED RETURN ONLY – previous refund.
 Do not include refund interest, if any, that you received with the refund.
-Enter the refund as calculated on your previous return(s) or as adjusted by the Tax Commission, even if the refund is being carried forward to next year, deposited into a UESP account, or offset to pay other debts.
-Do not include refund interest, if any, that you received with the refund.
+Enter the refund as calculated on your previous return(s) or as adjusted by the Tax Commission, even if you have not yet received the refund, or the refund is:

 - Line 37 AMENDED RETURN ONLY – previous payments.
 Enter any payments made with or after the prior return(s).
 Do not report previous payments already reported elsewhere on the return such as withholdings on line 33 or prepayments on line 34.

 - Submit the amended return with all schedules, including copies of any schedules that did not change from the original filing.

 - Do not submit a copy of your original return with your amended return.